Reducing unauthorised absence in school: your plan for attendance success

 Make the most of your data

-With data drawn dynamically from your school’s MIS, PS Connect and Absence Call identifies students who are absent or late and manages first point of call communication.
+With data drawn dynamically from your school’s information management system, PS Connect and Absence Call identifies students who are absent or late and manages first point of call communication.
 Schools also have the option to filter data, allowing you to remove parents or guardians who don’t require messages.

 Absence Call makes it easy to gain an up-to-date picture of attendance for one student, a class or the whole school.
 Having this information at your fingertips empowers staff to measure attendance objectives outlined in your policy and plan ahead for individual students or the student population.